Permit-to-Work Systems Must Work Under Pressure

 Core Permit-to-Work Guides

-Why Permit-to-Work Systems Fail Under Pressure
+Why PTW Systems Fail Under Pressure – And How Operational Drift Takes Hold

-How to Audit a Permit-to-Work System
+How to Audit a Permit-to-Work System: The Operational Approach

 Common Permit-to-Work Failure Patterns Across Industries

-How to Stress-Test a Permit-to-Work System
+How to Stress-Test a Permit-to-Work System: Finding Weaknesses Before Incidents Do

 Routine Work Is Where Permit Systems Quietly Fail

-Restart Is the Most Dangerous Phase of the Permit Lifecycle
+Plant Restart: Managing the Most Dangerous Phase of the Permit Lifecycle

 Explore key concepts in the Permit-to-Work Reference Guide.

-Shutdowns and Turnarounds
+• Shutdowns and Turnarounds

-SIMOPS (Simultaneous Operations)
+• SIMOPS (Simultaneous Operations)

-Plant Restarts
+• Plant Restarts

-Routine Work Drift
+• Routine Work Drift

 Diagnostic Resources

-For professionals responsible for improving permit systems, structured tools are available.
+Across industries, the same failure patterns repeat.
+For professionals responsible for improving permit systems, structured tools are available to identify weaknesses before they become incidents.

 Permit System Pressure Test (Free)